 Yes, yes, I know that this market is right by the island’s cruise ship port.
 That said, this open-air market actually features over 40 local artists and creators who make their products right here on Bonaire.
 They also emphasize sustainability: You’ll find everything from jewelry to sunscreen that’s made with sustainably sourced materials and recycled materials wherever possible.
 This market is perfect if you’re shopping for souvenirs and/or special gifts for loved ones.
 You’ll find unique hand-crafted products that you can feel better about stuffing into your suitcase.

 Though Bonaire has recently experienced some growth that’s resulted in more hotels and resorts, it’s still far less developed than its fellow Dutch Caribbean islands of Aruba and Curaçao.
-You won’t find as many expansive luxury resorts here as you will there, but you can find some charming boutique hotels and cozy vacation rentals across the island.
+You won’t find as many large and luxurious resorts here as you will there, but you can find some charming boutique hotels and cozy vacation rentals across the island.

-Author’s Note: For this trip, airfare and accommodations were generously provided by CheapCaribbean.
-However, they in no way exerted any undue influence over the reviews I provide in this guide.
+Author’s Note: For this trip, airfare and accommodation were generously provided by CheapCaribbean.
+However, it in no way exerted any undue influence over the reviews I provide in this guide.

 Divi Flamingo Beach Resort and Casino